maliMirkec/personal-website/site/articles/modern-frontend-developer-skills-and-tools.md

 ## Freelance years

 Last year I started a freelance career.
 It was [a great year] for me, I worked with extraordinary professionals on exceptional projects.
 Working remotely, and juggling projects continuously mean adapting to new surroundings and environments.
 That is where spending hours, days and months of learning about new tools come in beneficial.

-> “Learning and using new tools and applications are part of the job.”

 In my opinion, I learned more techniques, and tools in the past year than in all previous jobs.
 I didn't enjoy learning about all of them, but I didn't mind either.
 Learning and using new tools and applications is part of the job.